Tamerlan Tsarnaev: Death

-The exact sequence of events and key details remain unclear, but the federal indictment substantiated, and witnesses said, that Tamerlan was struck, pulled into the wheel well, and due to his brother attempting to speed away, was rapidly and violently dragged between the ground and the bottom of the car, with one officer commenting how the entirety of the right side of his upper torso was blown open by the force, while his chest and face were crushed and battered against the ground.
-He was dragged approximately 20 yards before disconnecting from the wheel well, and was then thrown into the middle of the road.
-Police arrested him afterwards, but he died shortly after in the hospital.
+Tamerlan Tsarnaev was struck by the vehicle his brother was driving and pulled into the wheel well.
+Due to his brother's attempt to speed away, Tsarnaev was rapidly and violently dragged between the ground and the bottom of the car.
+One officer commented that the entirety of the right side of his upper torso was blown open by the force, while his chest and face were crushed and battered against the ground.
+He was dragged approximately 20 yards before disconnecting from the wheel well, and he was then thrown into the middle of the road before police arrested him.

-According to paramedic Michael Sullivan, who treated Tamerlan after the shootout, he angrily resisted efforts to treat him as he was being driven to the hospital, lifting himself from the stretcher and screaming loudly.

-Tamerlan was taken to Beth Israel Deaconess Medical Center, where, despite efforts to revive him, he was pronounced dead from blood loss and cardiac and respiratory arrest.
+Paramedic Michael Sullivan, who treated Tsarnaev after the shootout, stated that Tsarnaev angrily resisted medical treatment as he was being driven to the hospital; Sullivan asserted that he lifted himself from the stretcher and screamed loudly.
+Tamerlan was taken to Beth Israel Deaconess Medical Center, where, despite efforts to revive him, he was pronounced dead from blood loss and cardiac and respiratory arrest at 1:35 a.m.
 His death certificate gave the cause of death as gunshot wounds to the torso and extremities, as well as blunt trauma to the head and torso.